cs4241-19a/fp/proposal.md

 ===

 # Team members:
-Georgina Gromwell, Corrin Courville, Kaitlin McDermott
+Georgina Cromwell, Corrin Courville, Kaitlin McDermott

 # Project Purpose:
 The impact that you have on the environment is greater than you think.
 The purpose of our web application is for a user to understand just how great their impace is on the environment.
 It will raise awareness to all the little things in your daily routine that can be changed.